ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 network elements to provide network graph view for applications.
 A path vector consists of a sequence of abstract network elements (ANEs) that end-to-end traffic goes through.
 Example ANEs include links, switches, middleboxes, and their aggregations.
-An ANE can have properties such as `bandwidth`, `delay`.
+An ANE can have properties such as `bandwidth`, and `delay`.
 Providing such information can help both applications to achieve better application performance and networks to avoid network congestion.
 <!--to provide information on the shared bottlenecks of multiple flows.-->